 From 2013, the firm started to grow rapidly, with four new people joining the team over the following two years and Duncan becoming a shareholder in the business in 2014.
 Leighton Parker arrived in Rotorua in 2016 as the 11th member of the Perrin Ag team and became its fifth shareholder in 2018.

-Today, Perrin Ag, operates out of its Rotorua head office and Palmerston North hub with 18 people and clients across New Zealand.
+Today, Perrin Ag, operates out of its Rotorua head office and Palmerston North hub with over 20 staff and clients across New Zealand.
 While farm management services still provides a cornerstone of the firm’s work, with 26 properties from Culverden to Pukehina, the business now has a significant family farm client base and works with businesses across the food value chain.

 Our tohu, or logo, represents our deep connection to the place our business started, Rotorua.
 Updated in 2019, this logo design also references the original logo created by company founder John Perrin.

 The land circles around the outside of the icon, the dark green of our forests and the light green of our pastures.
 The water sits in the centre like our lake, Rotorua-nui-a Kahumatamoemoe, fed by the dark blue waters of the underground aquifers and the light blue water from the sky.
 The heart of the tohu, between all the colours, represents Mokoia, the island in the centre of Rotorua.

 Four colours also reference our business’ four values – passion, integrity, community and teamwork.